Adding product tables to the WooCommerce shop page, category archives & search results

 - Any custom product taxonomy archives

 If you want to show it on some templates but not others (e.g. the search results page but not the main shop page), then this will require custom coding that is outside the scope of under our plugin support.

 Please note that this code is aimed at developers and if you don’t know how to use it then you should ask your developer.
 If you don’t have one, we recommend posting a job on Codeable.
-Alternatively, please contact us to request a quote from our customizations service.

 How to add product tables to the shop page, categories, taxonomies and product search results